LeGalzor/Wix_fed_exposure/README.md

 *Important:* Please make sure to commit after each task - for example, after finishing task 1 delete, commmit the files with a relevant message: "task 1 - delete image", and so on.

 *Important 2:* This task come with a working set of test (run `npm test`).
-Make sure the test pass when you're done (change the tests if needed)
+Make sure all the tests pass when you're done (change the tests if needed)

 ### Task 1 - Image Actions